databricks-industry-solutions/many-model-forecasting/README.md

 Bootstrap your large-scale forecasting solutions on Databricks with the Many Models Forecasting (MMF) Solution Accelerator.

-MMF expedites the development of sales and demand forecasting solutions on Databricks, including all critical steps: data preparation, training, backtesting, cross-validation, scoring, and deployment.
-Adopting a configuration-over-code approach, it minimizes the need for extensive coding.
-However, with its extensible architecture, MMF allows technically proficient users to incorporate new models and algorithms.
-We recommend reading though the source code and modify it to your specific requirements.
+MMF accelerates the development of sales and demand forecasting solutions on Databricks, including critical phases of data preparation, training, backtesting, cross-validation, scoring, and deployment.
+Adopting a configuration-over-code approach, MMF minimizes the need for extensive coding.
+But with its extensible architecture, MMF allows technically proficient users to incorporate new models and algorithms.
+We recommend users to read through the documentation and the source code, and modify it to their specific requirements.

 MMF integrates a variety of well-established and cutting-edge algorithms, including [local statistical models](https://github.com/databricks-industry-solutions/many-model-forecasting?tab=readme-ov-file#local-models), [global deep learning models](https://github.com/databricks-industry-solutions/many-model-forecasting?tab=readme-ov-file#global-models), and [foundation time series models](https://github.com/databricks-industry-solutions/many-model-forecasting?tab=readme-ov-file#foundation-models).
-MMF enables parallel modeling of hundreds or thousands of time series leveraging Spark's distributed computing power.
+MMF enables parallel modeling of hundreds or thousands of time series leveraging Spark's distributed compute.
 Users can apply multiple models at once and select the best performing one for each time series based on their custom metrics.

 Get started now!

 ## Getting started

-To run this solution on a public [M4](https://www.kaggle.com/datasets/yogesh94/m4-forecasting-competition-dataset) dataset, clone this MMF repo into [Databricks Repos](https://www.databricks.com/product/repos).
+To run this solution on a public [M4](https://www.kaggle.com/datasets/yogesh94/m4-forecasting-competition-dataset) dataset, clone this MMF repo into your [Databricks Repos](https://www.databricks.com/product/repos).

 ### Local Models

 Local models are used to model individual time series.
+They could be advantageous over other types of model for their capabilities to tailor fit to individual series, offer greater interpretability, and require lower data requirements.
 We support models from [statsforecast](https://github.com/Nixtla/statsforecast), [r fable](https://cran.r-project.org/web/packages/fable/vignettes/fable.html) and [sktime](https://www.sktime.net/en/stable/).
-Covariates (i.e. exogenous regressors) are currently only supported for some statsforecast models.
+Covariates (i.e. exogenous regressors) are currently only supported for some models from statsforecast.

-To get started, attach the [examples/local_univariate_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/examples/local_univariate_daily.py) notebook to a cluster running [DBR 14.3 ML](https://docs.databricks.com/en/release-notes/runtime/14.3lts-ml.html) or later runtime.
+To get started, attach the [examples/local_univariate_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/examples/local_univariate_daily.py) notebook to a cluster running [DBR 14.3 LTS for ML](https://docs.databricks.com/en/release-notes/runtime/14.3lts-ml.html) or later versions.
 The cluster can be either a single-node or multi-node CPU cluster.
 Make sure to set the following [Spark configurations](https://spark.apache.org/docs/latest/configuration.html) on the cluster before you start using MMF: ```spark.sql.execution.arrow.enabled true``` and ```spark.sql.adaptive.enabled false``` (more detailed explanation to follow).

 In this notebook, we will apply 20+ models to 100 time series.
 You can specify the models to use in a list: